wdporter/i-am-that-ebook/src/78-all-knowledge-is-ignorance/readme.md

 <p><b>M:</b> Nobody came to tell me.
 Nor was I told so inwardly.
 In fact, it
 was only in the beginning when I was making efforts, that I was passing through some strange experiences: seeing lights, hearing voices, meeting gods and goddesses and conversing with them.
-Once the *guru* told me, “You are the Supreme Reality”, I ceased having visions and trances and became very quiet and simple.
+Once the <i>guru</i> told me, “You are the Supreme Reality”, I ceased having visions and trances and became very quiet and simple.
 I found myself desiring and knowing less and less until I could say in utter astonishment, “I know nothing, I want nothing”.</p>